normanlol/vidpolaris-old/README.md

 ## screenshots
-![A screenshot of VidPolaris](https://i.ibb.co/RjmP5wZ/image.png) *The original video was only available in 720p.*
+![A screenshot of VidPolaris](https://i.ibb.co/RjmP5wZ/image.png) *the original video was only available in 720p.*

 ![Home screen preview](https://i.ibb.co/0tKk2hS/image.png)
 *screenshots taken on may 9, 2020 at (around) 7:20pm*